mamantoha/lifecell_api/README.md

 ### Authentication

-You can authenticate with life:) in two ways: with password or with token.
+You can authenticate with lifecell in two ways: with password or with token.

-Authentication with password to the life:) API is accomplished using a phone number(`msisdn`) starting with the country code("380"), and SuperPassword(`password`).
+Authentication with password to the lifecell API is accomplished using a phone number(`msisdn`) starting with the country code("380"), and SuperPassword(`password`).

 ```ruby
 msisdn = '38063xxxxxxx'